auth0/docs/articles/multifactor-authentication/administrator/guardian-enrollment-email.md

 ---
 description: Send an enrollment email (Guardian)
 ---
-## Sending a Guardian Enrollment Email to a User.
+## Sending a Guardian Enrollment Email to a User

 With this, an administrator can send an email to a user with a link for registering their device with Guardian.